nnamon/ctf101-systems-2016/README.md

 ## Objective

 By the end of the workshop, participants should be aware of the skills and some of the tools required to develop exploits for systems based applications.

 ## Syllabus

+0. Approach
-1. Introduction to Systems Exploitation
+1. Overview of Systems Exploitation
 2. Offensive Python 101
 3. Input/Output
 4. Types of Compromise
 5. Illustration of Compromise in Target Python Applications
-6. Data Representation and Endianness
-7. C and x86-64 Assembly
+6. C and x86-64 Assembly
-8. Memory Layout
+7. Memory Layout
-9. Stack Frames
+8. Stack Frames
-10. Calling Conventions
-11. Debuggers
+9. Debuggers
-12. Memory Corruption Vulnerabilities
+10. Memory Corruption Vulnerabilities
-13. Other Vulnerabilities
-14. Mitigations and Bypasses
+11. Mitigations and Bypasses
+12. Conclusions and Additional Challenges

 ## What Is Not Covered?